alankent/magento2devbox-skeleton/README.md

   "iNotify" file system events.
 Volume mounting on Windows does not support iNotify events at this time.

-Where volume mounts are not suitable (that is, the Magento source code on Mac and Windows), DevBox syncs the local and container file systems using a program called Unison.
+Where volume mounts are not suitable (that is, the Magento source code directory on Mac and Windows), DevBox syncs the local and container file systems using a program called Unison.
 Whenver a file in the watched local file system is changed, it is coped into the web container, and vice versa.
-This allows IDEs to be natively used on a laptop (or desktop) - Unison copies file changes as soon as they are made into the web conatiner.
+This allows IDEs to be natively used on a laptop (or desktop) - Unison copies file changes as soon as they are written to disk into the web conatiner.

-**Enabling Volume Mounts**

-To enable volume mounting for the Magento source code (e.g. for Linux laptops), uncomment the relevant volume mount line for `/var/www` in the provided `docker-compose.yml` file.
-For Unison (e.g. for Mac and Windows), ensure the line is commented out.

-**Enabling Unison**

-For Windows, a BAT file is provided with the appropriate command line options to run Unison.
-For Mac, a shell script is provided.
-The scripts will restart Unison automatically if the web container is restarted for some reason.
-The script also does an optimized first pass to reduce noise on the console (it normally reports every synchronized file).

-On Windows, the easiest way to launch Unison is to run the Unison BAT file in its own window using the START command or by double clicking on the BAT file from Windows file explorer.

-    START m2devbox-unison-sync.bat

-On Mac, it is recommended to run the script in a separate Terminal window.

-    ./m2devbox-unison-sync.sh

-# Getting Started
+# Installation

 Now you understand what file syncing approach you are going to use, you are now ready to get up and going with DevBox.